healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Usability (35%) - **7.5**/undefined

-We really liked The Mueller Ultra Electric Kettle (M99S) for its excellent performance  at an affordable price.
-Moreover, it has all the design features you’d want on an electric kettle with a quality to match.
+We really liked the Mueller Ultra Electric Kettle (M99S) for its excellent performance  at an affordable price.
+Moreover, it has all the design features you’d want on an electric kettle with a [quality to match](https://healthykitchen101.com/kettles/reviews/best/electric-kettles/).

 Overall, it was really easy to use except for the somewhat uniquely shaped handle.
 The handle could have been a bit slimmer or curved at a more favorable angle to make more space for large hands.